 There are many policies that Uber has with regard to its drivers.
 One of them is third-party liability protection that many states require them to have.
 This is in addition to the private insurance policy each driver has to have.

 When the accident occurs is going to determine how the accident compensation is paid and who will pay it.
 So the timing of the accident is essential in how the rest of the story is going to play out.
+For instance, if your accident comes under premises liability.
+Your attorney will consider the compensation based on how much loss has occurred and what further complications will come up for you; see more here.
+It will include everything from wages to car repair and medical expenses.

 If You Are An Uber Driver And Get Into An Accident?